aridoza/foundational-java/java-basics/debugging-lesson/README.md

 }
 ```

-If we run this code, we get the following error.
+If we run this code, we get the following error:

 ```
 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: 0